landyachtz05/PDKE/README.md

 ### Setup your credentials file

 Create a credentials.json file in the project's root directory.
-It should look like this:
+It should look something like this:
 > {
->   "PROJ_LIB_VAL": "/opt/anaconda3/share/proj/",
+>   "PROJ_LIB_VAL": "/software/r9/matlab/R2021a/toolbox/map/mapproj/projdata/proj.db",
->   "RSCRIPT_PATH": "/Library/Frameworks/R.framework/Resources/bin/Rscript",
+>   "RSCRIPT_PATH": "/usr/bin/Rscript",
 >   "bearer": ""
 > }
-Edit the PROJ_LIB_VAL to be the path to wherever your proj.db file is (do a search).
+Edit the PROJ_LIB_VAL to be the path to wherever your proj.db file is (do a search, 'sudo find / -name "proj.db"', or get it via installing proj at: <https://proj.org/en/stable/index.html>).
 Edit RSCRIPT_PATH to point at your Rscript (try whereis Rscript).
 Ask the PDKE administrator for the bearer value.